tonkku107/tracklist-player/README.md

 ```

 ## Font
+To match Monstercat's style, by default "Gotham" or "Montserrat" font will be used in uppercase letters.
+This can be changed in the settings.
-If you have the "Gotham" fonts installed on your system, the track artist and title will be displayed using it to match Monstercat's style.
-The fonts are not included with the application.
+"Montserrat" will be used if the "Gotham" fonts are not installed on your system as they are not included with the application.

 ## Feedback and bug reports
 If you encounter any bugs, you can create an [issue](https://github.com/tonkku107/tracklist-player/issues).
 Be sure to include as much useful information as possible like the version and operating system.\